 Nevertheless, I hovered on the periphery, listening in and smiling.
 I ghosted past Uncle Andrei’s cheery face a few times in the hallway (he’s shy!) and had fun eavesdropping.

 Our Saturday meeting went beyond my expectations.
 I was grateful that T felt well and that everyone worked so hard to show him a good time.

 Sunday, the family went for a walk around the neighborhood.
-Tyoma had the itinerary all planned out.
+Liev had the itinerary all planned out.
 He suggested in what order everyone should walk and in what sequence they should hold his hand.
 Accommodating and sweet, everyone followed his instructions.